Wedding Budget Tip #1: Create Your Wedding Budget

 Take into account your personal savings and your monthly budget.
 Determine how much money you can save over the period of your engagement to put towards your wedding.

 To create your wedding budget, you’ll combine all the funds from various sources.
 Add the figures from your family contributions to your personal savings, plus the money you’ll save over the course of your engagement to reach your total budget.

 Once you’ve calculated that budget total amount, then you’re in the clear to start making decisions and putting down deposits.

 GET MORE ADVICE ON SETTING YOUR BUDGET, VISIT THIS POST:

 Sticking to Your Wedding Budget

-If sticking to your budget is a priority to you, and especially if there’s a chance of you accumulating debt if you go over budget, I highly recommend taking this step prior to planning your big day.
+If sticking to your budget is a priority, and especially if there’s a chance of you accumulating debt if you go over budget, we highly recommend taking this step prior to planning your big day.